Generalized Section-Section Interaction Potentials in the Geometrically Exact Beam Theory: Modeling of Intermolecular Forces, Asymptotic Limit as Strain-Energy Function, and Formulation of Rotational Constraints: Introduction

-In the present work, this approach is generalized to a universal framework allowing for the interaction of cross-sections of arbitrary shape, inhomegeneous molecule distributions and arbitrary molecule-molecule interaction laws, consistently embedded into the geometrically exact beam theory~\cite{Reissner1972, Simo1986a, Simo1986b, Simo1988, Cardona1988, Crisfield1999, Romero2008, Bauchau2014, Meier2014, Meier2017, Meier2019}.
-By exploiting the fundamental kinematic assumption of undeformable cross-sections, first a description of general section-section relative configurations via a minimal set of six (translational and rotational) relative coordinates is proposed.
-Based on work-pairing and the definition of section-section interaction forces and moments, a pair of objective (translational and rotational) deformation measures, either in spatial or in material form, is identified, which in turn allows for the definition of objective (i.e., frame-invariant) SSIP laws and an associated variational principle.
-As main application area for this theory, the modeling of inter-molecular interactions (e.g., due to electrostatic, van der Waals or repulsive steric forces) between slender fibers based on the geometrically exact beam theory is considered.
-Interestingly, it is shown that the force and moment stress resultants as well as the work-conjugated deformation measures of the well-known Simo-Reissner beam theory can be identified as a special case of this general framework, where the interaction potential represents an internal stored-energy function and the interacting cross-sections are located at neighboring arc-length positions on one and the same beam.
-While originally derived for inter-molecular interactions, the proposed variational problem formulation is demonstrated to be of a very general nature, thus also allowing for the formulation of translational and rotational constraints between arbitrarily oriented cross-sections based on a penalty potential.
-In this context, a possible field of application is given by the modeling of complex fiber networks, potentially embedded in a matrix material, where the proposed approach can be employed for the formulation of coupling constraints between individual fibers or between fibers and the matrix phase.
+In a first step, by exploiting the fundamental kinematic assumption of undeformable cross-sections, an objective (i.e., frame-invariant) description of SSIPs via a minimal set of six (translational and rotational) relative coordinates, either in spatial or in material form, is proposed.
+Based on work-pairing, work-conjugated section-section interaction forces and moments, either in spatial or in material form, are identified that can be consistently derived from a variational principle.
+Interestingly, it is shown that hyperelastic stored-energy functions relating the deformation measures and stress-resultants of the well-known geometrically exact Simo-Reissner beam theory can also be identified as SSIPs when considering the asymptotic limit of small relative distances and rotations between the interacting cross-sections.
+Moreover, the proposed variational problem formulation is demonstrated to be of a very general nature, thus allowing for the formulation of translational and rotational constraints between arbitrarily oriented cross-sections based on either a penalty or a Lagrange multiplier potential.
+Possible applications include fiber-based structures and materials in technical and biological systems, where the proposed approach allows to model short- or long-ranged inter-molecular (e.g., electrostatic, van der Waals or repulsive steric) interactions between arbitrarily arranged fibers and to formulate translational and rotational coupling constraints between different fibers (e.g., cross-linked polymer chains) or between fibers and a matrix phase (e.g., fiber-reinforced composites).